dishambha/Car-Price-Pridiction-model/README.md

 # 🚗 Car Price Prediction Model

-This project aims to predict the price of used cars based on various attributes such as brand, fuel type, transmission, engine size, and more.
-It applies supervised machine learning techniques to train a regression model and evaluate its performance.
+This project predicts the **selling price** of used cars based on user-provided attributes such as fuel type, transmission, kilometers driven, and more.
+It uses supervised machine learning techniques and provides an easy-to-use web interface.

 ---